Psychology is an underrated aspect of successful punting. How you deal with losing streaks plays an important role in your success.

 Everyone finds it difficult to lose.
 But it’s what we do when we lose that’s the difference between a good and average punter.

 With that in mind, in this article, I discuss the topic none of us like talking about: losing!

 This idea that we’re special leads to a cognitive bias called Optimism Bias.
-Optimism bias, as the name suggests, is the idea that we’re over-optimistic when we bet.
-We don’t think we’ll suffer the same horrendous runs that other punters experience because “I’m me” and, conversely, we think we’ll win all the time.
+Optimism bias, as the name suggests, is the idea that we’re overly optimistic when we bet.
+We don’t think we’ll suffer the same horrendous runs that other punters experience… because “I’m me”.
+We think we’ll win all the time.

 So how do you deal with over-expectation?
 There are several things you can do: